Truck driver on trial in crash that killed 7 motorcyclists

 He said multiple witnesses would testify that Zhukovskyy, who said he was reaching down to get a drink before the crash, was seen going over the center line.

-McCormick said Zhukovskyy knew the effects of the drugs because on May 5 that year, he had overdosed while on a fishing trip with his family and was revived by police, who administered an overdose reversal drug.
+McCormick said Zhukovskyy knew how dangerous heroin was because on May 5 that year, he had overdosed on the drug while on a fishing trip with his family and was revived by police, who administered an overdose reversal drug.

 Zhukovskyy’s lawyer, Steve Mirkin, said Zhukovskyy had taken the drugs on June 21, but he said there is no evidence that he was impaired at the time of the crash and that police did not make any observations in the hours afterward suggesting that he was impaired.